trebuchetty/Handsontable-select2-editor/README.md

 Handsontable Select2 Editor

-Here is a jsfiddle of this editor working with Select2 3.5.2 and Handsontable 0.15.0 http://jsfiddle.net/trebuchetty/tLp0dnga/ (hattip to @abugroup for putting this together)
+Here is a jsfiddle of this editor working with Select2 3.5.2 and Handsontable 0.16.0 http://jsfiddle.net/trebuchetty/tLp0dnga/ (hat-tip to @abugroup for helping to put this together)

 Using this custom editor